Designing an Online Curriculum System for Educators

 How can we make such an enormous curriculum easy-to-use?

-Adhering to the Common Core standards can be overwhelming for teachers.
+Teaching to the Common Core can be overwhelming for teachers.
 UnboundEd helps solve this problem with the most comprehensive online curriculum of sequenced, standards-aligned open education resources in America.
-To create it, we first conducted hours of interviews and testing with teachers and school leaders to understand the primary drivers of educator frustration in teaching to the standards.
-Through rounds of Agile prototyping, we then designed the modular way-finding system that is the backbone of UnboundEd’s online curriculum.
-The result makes over 5,000 sequenced K-12 ELA and math lessons, modules, units, primary sources, and texts easy to access, with audio and video training content that makes them even easier to implement in the classroom.
+To create it, we first conducted extensive interviews and testing with educators to understand their primary frustrations in teaching to the standards.
+Through rounds of Agile prototyping, we then designed a modular way-finding system that is the backbone of UnboundEd’s online curriculum.
+The result makes over 5,000 sequenced K-12 ELA and math lessons, modules, units, primary sources, and texts easy to access—adding audio and video training that makes them easier to implement in the classroom.

 UnboundEd improves educational opportunities for all students by empowering teachers and improving education equity through open access to the largest online curriculum of free, high-quality, standards-aligned resources in America.